City state, one of the Free Cities

 - See also: Images of Volantis

-- The deep harbor is ideally placed.
+Volantis is a port city.
+Its large, deep harbor is ideally placed.
 Volantenes claim that the hundred isles of Braavos could be dropped into the harbor and disappear.
 Volantis spreads across the mouth of the Rhoyne and across the hills and marshes on both sides of the river.
+The older districts of the city lie upon the eastern banks, while the newer districts are located on the west.
+These two halves are connected by the Long Bridge.

 The Volantenes feel that people of quality should not travel afoot, but instead by palanquin or in a hathay.
 Travelling afoot can taint a person in the eyes of both the native-born Volantenes and the foreign captains in the city.
 According to semi-canon sources the freeborn citizens tattoo themselves to show prowess in battle and as a record of their exploits.